Quality Assurance Agency for Higher Education: Investigation of complaints and concerns

 QAA investigates allegations of 'systemic failings' by higher education providers, whereas the Office of the Independent Adjudicator deals with individual complaints and grievances.
 Both systems are designed as a recourse for students who have already asked for an internal investigation into their complaint and have not found the outcome of this to be satisfactory.

 Systemic failings are taken to mean a failure by a university or college in meeting its responsibilities for standards and quality.
 The concern needs to be supported by evidence.
 Where QAA deems a full investigation necessary it publishes its findings in a report.

 Advisory role on degree awarding powers and university title

-QAA advises the Privy Council of the United Kingdom, via government ministers, on the merits of applications for degree awarding powers or the right to be called a university.
-No organisation may award degrees or call itself a university in the United Kingdom unless authorised to do so by the government.
-Applications are considered by a dedicated QAA committee, the United Kingdom Advisory Committee on Degree Awarding Powers, enabling its board to offer advice to ministers.
+QAA advises the Privy Council of the United Kingdom, via government ministers, on the merits of applications for giving educational institutions degree-awarding powers or the right to be called a university.
+Applications are considered by the QAA's UK Advisory Committee on Degree Awarding Powers, enabling its board to offer advice to ministers.